zmwangx/metadata/README.md

 ## Installation

-**FFmpeg and the Rust toolchain are required.** The currently supported FFmpeg version is FFmpeg 4.0.x.
+**FFmpeg and the Rust toolchain are required.** Currently supported FFmpeg version:

+- 4.0.x (tested: 4.0.2);
+- 3.4.x (tested: 3.4.4).

+3.2.x is known to *not* work (tested 3.2.12 on Debian Stretch).

 Since `metadata` links to `libav*`, which themselves are a beast to compile and come with complicated licensing and distribution restrictions (see `--enable-gpl`, `--enable-nonfree`, etc.), it is inconvenient for me to compile and distribute static binaries.
+Please compile from source.

+The basic build command to run once you have the dependencies is

 ```console
 $ make release
 ```

 You should find `metadata` and `metadata.1` in `dist/<version>/`.

+OS/distro-specific instructions can be found below.

 ### Homebrew